 Order things well in advance.
 If you want decorations, food, or gifts that you cannot find in your host country, then you can usually order them online.
 Just place order 1 month ahead of time, because holiday shipping slows down the base post office.

 Keep some American traditions.
 What are your favorite treasured traditions?
 If you have kids, what is important that you share with them?
 You can still enjoy hot chocolate in a tropical environment, or make pumpkin pie in Japan.
-You just might need to get things from the Commissary or have family ship them to you from the States.
+You just might need to get things from the Commissary, from Amazon, or have family ship them to you from the States.

 Invite locals over for dinner.
 One of my favorite memories from living overseas was inviting my Spanish friend and her family over for Thanksgiving dinner.
 They were so honored to learn about our American traditions, and they were excited about everything from the Macy’s parade to mashed potatoes.